Upcoming Ride | Memorial Day, 5/29 – 9AM @Tenney Park

 - Party pacing averaging about 12-14mph.
 There is no sweep on this ride, you are responsible for yourself so be prepared and know where you are going.

 - This is a self-supported ride.
 You are responsible for yourself and your bike.
 Please bring a flat kit and tools if you get into a pickle.
 Not all bikes are the same so know what you need.
 If you need help there are a number of great local bike shops that can guide you in what to bring.

 - Roads are dirty AF still so be careful of glass and debris on the road.
 Call it out if there is something in the way.

-- Wear whatever you feel like wearing but dress for the weather.
+- Wear whatever you feel like wearing but dress for the weather and wear a helmet.

 - Ride your ride.
 If people are going too fast or too slow for you, totally okay.
 Ride your speed, cut out if you want to.
 Do what you are comfortable with.
 It’s your ride, enjoy it the way that you want to.
 Just don’t be a jerk.

 - For 2023, there will no longer be the femme-only ride on the last Monday of the month.
 I aim to make each ride comfortable for all genders and welcome everyone each Monday.
 There will be some ad hoc femme-only rides still, just not on Mondays so be on the lookout for posts regarding those rides.
 Still bummed?
 Check out the Tuesday night Madison Women’s Cycling Club, they are a good bunch!

 - Post rides hangs will be at Working Draft until the Olbrich Biergarten opens (if it opens, not sure what is going on with the Atwood construction and them this summer)

 - Be prepared.
 Know the route and be prepared if your bike breaks.
 Carry what you would need to fix a flat on your bike.

 - Show up with air in your tires.
 It’s good practice to check your tire pressure at least once a week.